tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 that will require some software installation which you ought to do over the weekend.

 First half of lesson --
-  complete Getting Started tutorial, learn about StyleSheets and Flexbox layoug
+  complete Getting Started tutorial, learn about StyleSheets and Flexbox layout

 Second half of lesson -
   Get practice designing screens from scratch and using Gemini with good prompts